 Until now, virtually the only timber accepted for use as polo mallet heads has been Argentinean tipa.
 Inevitably, a shortage of supply and quality control issues has led to tipa heads becoming prohibitively expensive and rarely are they available in acceptable weights.

-We’re pleased to say that over the past four years we’ve been using an exciting new alternative which performs exceptionally well.
+Over the past four years we’ve been using an alternative timber which performs well.
 The timber used is sustainably managed mango wood sourced from India which has the perfect density allowing for large diameter heads in a complete range of weights.